Shizen/jsdoc-view/README.md

 ## Futures

 - Backwards hook-in -- shim source code links to open the texteditor in the appropriate location.
+THis is a very poorly worded feature idea.
+What I mean is to add to the current click handler in the webview some extra logic to see if the link follows jsdoc's generated source code anchor format, and if it does, direct vscode to open that source file scrollto'd to that location.
 - Service implementation -- Alter the structure of this extension to use a service which starts itself up on demand and serves the jsdoc information to the webview.
 The service would shut itself down after timeout (because it can always be spun back up anyway).
 This service would then be responsible for doing any preprocessing (probably much less necessary), search, etc. type patterns.
 - source code references "should" be patched to open up that source line in the editor
 - Look at building a `css` sheet for #2 & #3 which takes advantage of css vars and VSCode's use thereof.